AllenInstitute/MOp_taxonomies_ontology/README.md

 # MOp_taxonomies_ontology
-Central location for versioning and sharing of taxonomy files relevant for ontology development as part of the first version of Cell Types Explorer, focusing on BICCN human, marmoset and mouse primary cortex mini-atlases.
+This repository serves as a central location for versioning and sharing of taxonomy files relevant for development of the BDS Ontology as part of the first version of Cell Types Explorer, focusing on BICCN human, marmoset and mouse primary cortex mini-atlases.

 ## File summaries
 * **CCN202002013_landingpage_dataset_info.csv**: additional information on the mouse landing page